Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Models Fitting Scheme

-To map the inferred harmonic modes from wavelength-space to pressure-level space in \S \ref{sec:Results}, we use a contribution function.
-Contribution functions show the emitted radiation at each pressure level in wavelength-space.
 For this work, we select a cloudless, $\rm{T_{eff} = 1150~K}$, $\rm{log(g) = 4.5}$ Sonora Bobcat \citep{Marley2021} contribution function (see Figures \ref{fig:NIRISS_Wavelength} and \ref{fig:NIRSPec_Wavelength}).
 The temperature and surface gravity for the model are selected based on findings of \citet{Gagne2017} and \citet{Vos2023}.
 For similar reasons as \citet{McCarthy2025}, we make the decision to use a cloudless model to probe the deepest observable pressure levels on SIMP~J0136.
 This approach is supported by the likelihood that planetary-mass objects are composed of an admixture of cloudless and cloudy regions, based on a study of 2MASS~1207\,b, an object with similar temperature and surface gravity to SIMP~J0136 \citep{Zhang2025}.
 It should be noted that we do not necessary expect harmonic parameters to increase or decrease in the same manner as the pressure they probe (i.e., the deepest pressure should not necessarily have to have the shortest periods and lowest amplitudes).

 As adapting a single contribution function may bias results \citep[e.g., Figure 4 in ][]{Dobbs-Dixon2017}, we compared the vertical variation maps described in \S \ref{ssec:composite_maps} to maps created using the retrieved contribution function in Figure 3 of \citet{Nasedkin2025}.
 We found that both maps contained the same key features with only minor differences that did not detract from our conclusions.